-Through an open call, first made in February 2017 artists at all stages in their career are invited to consider their own behaviour, in the physical, digital or psychological spaces in which their art is made, and to devise an instruction to enable someone else to imitate or re-enact their rituals, traits or habits.
+Through an open call, first made in February 2017, artists at all stages in their career are invited to consider their own behaviour, in the physical, digital, or psychological spaces in which their art is made, and to devise an instruction to enable someone else to imitate or re-enact their rituals, traits or habits.
+Through a series of public performance events the Inventory of Behaviours manifests as a facility for collecting and generating these behaviours; live and constantly updated it is shaped by the ordinary daily routines of artists.
+Ready to accommodate the comings and goings of scheduled groups and passers-by, its temporary locations are carefully prepared; with chevron flooring and teams of boiler suit clad assistants welcoming and guiding visitors, there is the logic and aesthetic of stage direction and factory production.
+The behaviours, formatted as instructions, are broadcast across the floor with text to speech software.
+Everyone knows where they should be...

-We have 300 to date....

-Through a series of public performance events the Inventory of Behaviours manifests as a facility for collecting and generating these behaviours - live and constantly updated,

-Ready to accommodate the comings and goings of scheduled groups and passers-by, its temporary locations are care-fully prepared; with chevron flooring and teams of boiler suit-clad assistants welcoming and guiding visitors, there is the logic and aesthetic of stage direction and factory production.

-The behaviours, formatted as instructions, are broadcast across the floor with text to speech software...

-Everyone knows where they should be ...
+62. Be both in and out

-By reflecting on some of the patterns of behaviour that have been made visible through the Inventory we want to understand how they might be integral to the activity of artists and what can be learnt from them.
+By reflecting on some of the patterns of behaviour that have been made visible through the Inventory this chapter seeks to understand how they might be integral to the activity of artists and what can be learnt from them.
 Might these preparatory, interruptive or reflective activities have been subjected to hierarchies that need to be reassessed and can the institutional methods that have evolved for appreciating, evaluating and enabling creativity be reconsidered to accommodate them?
 If these patterns are indeed integral to the interior creativity of artists, yet frequently disregarded during, for instance, assessment, what might be afforded to Fine Art practice teaching and learning by embodying and performing them?

-In order to consider these questions we must first set the scene ...
+In order to consider these questions we must first set the scene...

+10. Preamble:

-10. Preamble: i) Go for a run. ii) Check emails iii) Check jobs.ac.uk.
+i) Go for a run.

-Steve Dutton
+ii) Check emails

+iii) Check jobs.ac.uk.

-We are a small group of artists, lecturers, students and alumni, and various combinations of all of these...
+We are a small group of artists, lecturers, students and alumni, and various combinations of all of these, who have come together on the vast 5th floor of the Blavatnik Building of Tate Modern.
 We are a team.
-You can tell because we wear red overalls. (those enacting wear blue)
+You can tell because we wear red overalls.
 Employing the logic of stage direction and borrowing the principle and aesthetic of the factory floor, we have stayed up late to divide up the floor, using bright blue tape.

-On a clothes rail in each of the three making zones, we have hung ten blue overalls, each arranged in order of size: small, medium and large.

-We busily collect, collate and edit instructions occasionally breaking away from our tasks to welcome visitors to the space
+On a clothes rail in each of the three making zones, we've hung ten blue overalls, each arranged in order of size: small, medium, and large.
+We busily collect, collate and edit instructions (Figure 3.1), occasionally breaking away from our tasks to welcome visitors to the space, some invited, some strayed from other floors of the museum: several groups of undergraduate students, a group of school children from West London, an academic over from the US on a research trip, a retired dancer, two former architects on a day out...

-72. Make a bunch of things without any forethought, in an excited but technically sloppy way, until you feel fairly hopeless.
+72. Make a bunch of things without any forethought in an excited but technically sloppy way until you feel faintly hopeless.

-Rachel, an undergraduate Fine Art student, arrives at Tate to take part in the Inventory of Behaviours, flips through a rail of blue overalls and puts on a medium set.
+Rachel, an undergraduate Fine Art student, arrives at Tate to take part in the Inventory of Behaviours, flips through a rail of blue overalls, and puts on a medium set.
 She quietly leaves through the instructions, grabs a chair and embarks on five dedicated sittings in which she fixes a steady gaze on parts of the upright fabric of the space: a wall, a pillar, a window.
-Ten minutes, twenty minutes, thirty; people come and go, she sustains her vigils, dutiful re-enactments of the behaviours of an artist she does not know.
+Ten minutes, twenty minutes, thirty; people come and go, she sustains her vigils, dutiful reenactments of the behaviours of an artist she doesn't know.